-What document proves that I am eligible for health-care coverage under the Interim Federal Health Program?
+Which documents prove I’m eligible for the Interim Federal Health Program?

-- if your claim for refugee protection was referred to the Immigration and Refugee Board of Canada (IRB), or
+- refer your refugee claim to the Immigration and Refugee Board of Canada (IRB), or

-- if your claim for refugee protection isn’t eligible to be referred to the IRB, but you can apply for a pre-removal risk assessment.
+- decide your claim isn’t eligible to be referred to the IRB but you are eligible to apply for a pre-removal risk assessment

 Answers others found useful

 - What is the Interim Federal Health Program?

 - What coverage do I get through the Interim Federal Health Program?

 - When does my Interim Federal Health Program coverage start and when does it end?